davidecatucci3/GPT-xs/README.md

 - hellaswag.py: Calculate the accuracy of the model using the HellaSwag dataset

 ## Dataset
 The model was trained on the FineWeb-Edu dataset, which comprises 10 billion tokens.
-To facilitate training, I partitioned the dataset into 100 shards, with each shard containing 100 million tokens, each shard has a size of 200MB for a total of 20GB
+To facilitate training, I partitioned the dataset into 100 shards, with each shard containing 100 million tokens, each shard has a size of 200MB for a total of 20GB.
+This is the link for the dataset: https://huggingface.co/datasets/HuggingFaceFW/fineweb-edu

 ## Architecture
 As previously mentioned, this model is based on the GPT-2 architecture.
 I will outline the hyperparameters and methods employed in its design.
 For a more comprehensive and detailed explanation, please refer to the GPT-2 paper: https://cdn.openai.com/better-language-models/language_models_are_unsupervised_multitask_learners.pdf